russStarr/ssh_config_from_inventory/README.md

 Compatibility
 -------------
 The configuration generated is intended to work with OpenSSH clients.
-I listed almost all Linux/BSD Operated Systems as compatible with the assumption that OpenSSH is very portable, especially when it comes to configuration files.
+Almost all Linux/BSD Operated Systems are listed as compatible with the assumption that OpenSSH is very portable, especially when it comes to configuration files.

 Work Flow
 ---------